-Because you have chosen an HMO plan, you must obtain all Covered Services from participating or in-network providers.
+Because you have chosen a PPO plan, you may obtain all Covered Services from participating or in-network providers.
 UPMC Health Plan's network includes physicians, other professional providers, and hospitals.
 All Participating Providers are carefully evaluated before they are accepted into the network.
 UPMC Health Plan performs a review process, called credentialing, to make sure that providers meet UPMC Health Plan's provider participation standards.